BTCEnoch/enochian/templates/CHATGPT_GOVERNOR_TRAIT_EMBODIMENT_PROMPT.md

 directory sources:
-- https://github.com/BTCEnoch/enochian/tree/master/governor_indexes - all lists of available answers - the only answers allowed, defined by category.
+- `https://github.com/BTCEnoch/enochian/tree/master/governor_indexes` - all lists of available answers - the only answers allowed, defined by category.

-https://github.com/BTCEnoch/enochian/blob/master/sources_of_truth/enochian_governors_advanced.json the governor dossier for all governors
+`https://github.com/BTCEnoch/enochian/blob/master/sources_of_truth/enochian_governors_advanced.json` the governor dossier for all governors

-https://github.com/BTCEnoch/enochian/blob/master/governor_indexes/READ_ME.md - Approach to web research
+`https://github.com/BTCEnoch/enochian/blob/master/governor_indexes/READ_ME.md` - Approach to web research

-Use the github AND the web to gather enough information to comfortably make decisions from the lists of available choices (available in the scripts in governor_indexes directoy. )
+Use the github AND the web to gather enough information to comfortably make decisions from the lists of available choices (available in the scripts in `governor_indexes` directoy. )
 Within the individual json files will you find all the available answers to select from during the interview questions.